2016: Oshun's Year in Review

 Children in emergencies need education too…

-However, there was one headline did jump out.
+However, one headline did jump out.
 Children living in emergency situations have a right to education too.
-The launch of Education Cannot Wait was a culmination of a 4-year strategic endeavor (a lifetime for many of course) to get education on the humanitarian agenda.
+The launch of Education Cannot Wait (ECW) was a culmination of a 4-year strategic endeavor (a lifetime for many of course) to get education on the humanitarian agenda.
 Education is not water, food or shelter, but a child denied an education, living a childhood in a war zone, will surely struggle to reach their potential.
 Education offers a natural bridge between the development and humanitarian communities.
 The average time a person is a refugee is 17 years – an entire childhood.
 These years cannot be replayed later in life so finding a way to educate children living in the most challenging environments is critical.

 I hope we see more of these collaborative efforts moving forwards.
 This has been a divisive year, where political beliefs have created rifts globally, within countries, within families.
 Let’s hope that we see a resurgence in partnership and collaboration in 2017.